How Tulsa Became A Model For Preventing Floods

 Today, Tulsa's flooding problems are much smaller and officials say the prevention program has saved lives and millions of dollars.
 Other cities routinely reach out for advice.
 Even the State Department brings international groups to see the flood plan in action.

+Still, Flanagan worries.
 The longer Tulsa goes without a catastrophic flood, he says, the easier it is to forget why the city needed to change its ways.